FaaSr/FaaSr-tutorial/README.md

 ### For Rstudio desktop

-Or, if you are using Rstudio natively in your desktop (without Docker (*note: you may need to install the sodium library separately for your system*):
+If you are using Rstudio natively in your desktop, without Docker (*note: you may need to install the sodium library separately for your system*):

 ```
 source('rstudio_setup_script')